c3lang/c3-web/src/content/docs/Language Fundamentals/modules.md

 creating a (static or dynamic) library.
 It can also change the linker name of the function.

-## Using functions and types from other modules
+## Using Functions and Types From Other Modules

 As a rule, functions, macros, constants, variables and types in the same module do not need any namespace prefix.
 For imported modules the following rules hold: